Better CTR (Click Through Rates) Lead to Better Conversion Rates

 Now, here’s a question: what’s easier to achieve?
 A 0.1% increase in CTR from qualified traffic or a 1.0% improvement in CVR?

-.1% CTR = 1.0% CVR INCREASE
+0.1% CTR = 1.0% CVR INCREASE

 While the answer varies for each brand, many sellers underestimate the value of CTR.
-In most cases, I’d argue that boosting CTR by 0.1% is often more achievable than increasing CVR by a full percentage point.
+In most cases, I’d argue that boosting it by 0.1% is often more achievable than increasing CVR by a full percentage point.

 The Secret Weapon: A/B Testing